Sydney-Informatics-Hub/Somatic-ShortV/README.md

 5. Consolidate PoN into interval databases using GenomicsDBImport

-* [OPTIONAL]: If you have newly sequenced samples, have processed these following steps 1-4 and would like to consolidate these with previously processed samples for downstream processing, follow the step below to create a new config file (e.g. samplesSet1and2.config containing all samples contained a list of config files (e.g. samplesSet1.config and samplesSet2.config).
-A new directory (e.g. samplesSet1and2_PoN) will be created.
-Symbolic links for per sample `pon.vcf.gz` and `pon.vcf.gz.tbi` (e.g. contained in ./samplesSet1_PoN and ./samplesSet2_PoN) will be created in the new directory.
-   * `sh concat_configs /path/to/new_cohort.config /path/to/cohort1.config /path/to/cohort2.config
-* `sh gatk4_pon_genomicsdbimport_make_input.sh /path/to/cohort.config`
+* [OPTIONAL]: If you have processed samples with Somatic-ShortV (e.g. `samplesSet1.config`) and have new samples (e.g. `samplesSet2.config`) that have been processed following step 1 - 4 and would like to create a PoN using multiple cohorts, follow the additional steps below:
+    * Concatenate processed config file (`samplesSet1.config`) with config file containing the new samples (`samplesSet2.config`) to a new output file `samplesSet1andSet2.config` by: `sh concat_configs <samplesSet1and2.config> <samplesSet1.config? <samplesSet2.config>
+    * Run `setup_pon_from_concat_config.sh` to create a new PoN directory for `samplesSet1andSet2.config` and symbolically link `sample.pon.vcf.gz` and `sample.pon.vcf.gz.tbi` files to the new `samplesSet1andSet2_PoN` directory.
+This assumes `samplesSet1_PoN` and `samplesSet2_PoN` exist and have `sample.pon.vcf.gz` and `sample.pon.vcf.gz.tbi` files.
+    * You will then be set up to follow the next steps
 * Adjust <project> and compute resource requests in `gatk4_pon_genomicsdbimport_run_parallel.pbs
 * `qsub gatk4_pon_genomicsdbimport_run_parallel.pbs`
 * Run check by: `nohup sh gatk4_pon_genomicsdbimport_check.sh /path/to/cohort.config &`